-In your comments on the draft decision you have provided predictions by Organic Module Evaluation (ECHA understands by ECOSAR), Vega software and by Consensus method for the above listed aquatic toxicity information requirements.
-Furthermore, you have provided predictions for the long-term aquatic toxicity and for algae toxicity by Organic Module Evaluation and Vega software, and for short-term toxicity to terrestrial invertebrates by Organic Module Evaluation.
+In your comments on the draft decision you have provided predictions by Organic Module Evaluation (ECHA understands by ECOSAR), Vega software and by Consensus for the above listed information requirements.
+Furthermore, you have provided predictions for Growth inhibition study aquatic plants (Annex VII, Section 9.1.2.) by Vega software and by Organic Module Evaluation (ECHA understands by ECOSAR).

-We understand that the information for human health, which you have provided in your comments on the initial draft decision, relates to the following standard information requirements:
+We understand that the QSAR information for human health, which you have provided in your comments on the initial draft decision, relates to the following standard information requirement:

-- 1. Screening for reproductive/developmental toxicity (Annex VIII, Section 8.7.1.) - 2.
-Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.).
+- Screening for reproductive/developmental toxicity (Annex VIII, Section 8.7.1.)